Nigel-Bess/CvUtilities/Fulfil.Dispense/README.md

 ## Dev tips

-Dispense has a hotrun and hotreload Docker Compose service wrapper that will link your local src code with a running container's and allows you to quick trigger "native" make builds that run much faster than a raw Docker Build since it can better leverage the container's local CMake cache.
-Use hotrun to wind up bashed into the container for quick `make` or run calls, or use hotreload to trigger permanent fast `make` build in the container within a loop, so as soon as your break src on your host machine, you'll see the compile error pop up in terminal.
+Dispense/Depthcam has a hotrun Docker Compose service wrapper that will link your local src code with a running container's and allows you to quick trigger "native" make builds that run much faster than a raw Docker Build since it can better leverage the container's local CMake cache.
+Use hotrun to wind up bashed into the container for quick `make`, true runs, or a make loop to trigger permanent fast `make` builds in the container within a loop, so as soon as your save breaks src on your host machine, you'll see the compile error pop up in terminal much more quickly than raw docker builds.

-Beware that this can produce weird binary artifacts in shared src folders that are easy to commit by accident, so git commit selectively!

-Run any of these from CV root dir:
+Run from CV root dir (AMD + laptops):

 `docker compose run --remove-orphans --build dispense_hotrun`

+(For ARM / AGX / NX machines, use the ARM Dev docker compose file but otherwise the same: `docker compose -f docker-compose.arm-dev.yml run --remove-orphans dispense_hotrun`)

+If you get strange stale code-related issues but Docker builds otherwise work, try triggering a clean build:

-`docker compose run --remove-orphans --build dispense_hotreload`
+`docker compose build dispense_hotrun --no-cache`

 ## Deploying